wizmariefa/csci305-ruby-lab/README.md

 * The most common word to follow **"love"** is **"song"**
 * There are 80 distinct words that follow the word **"love"**.
 * The word **"song"** follows **"love"** 33 times.

-\end{tcolorbox}

 # Building a Song Title

 Now you are going to build a probabilistic song title.
-First begin by creating a function ``most common word'' `mcw()`.
+First begin by creating a function "most common word" `mcw()`.
 This function will take in one argument, some word, and returns the word that most often followed that word in the dataset.
 If you find a tie, randomly select one value.
-For example (in ruby), the line `puts mcw("computer")` should give you your answer to Question 4.
+For example, the line `puts mcw("computer")` should give you your answer to Question 4.

 Now you are going to use this function to string together a song title.
 Beginning with a given starting word, write an iterative structure that strings together words that most commonly follow each other in the dataset.
 Continue until a word does not have a successive word in the dataset, or the count of words in your title reaches 20.